Helpful Tips: PERM Labor Certification

 - Verify the Beneficiary’s Qualifications: The beneficiary must meet the minimum requirements listed on the PERM application as of the priority date (date the PERM application is filed).
 The beneficiary should provide all qualifying education and experience documentation before beginning the PERM process to confirm that the minimum requirements are met.
 Further, if the position requires any type of certification or license as part of the minimum requirement, be sure to have those available and up to date.

 - Avoid Audit Triggers: When an employer files a PERM application, the DOL sometimes issue an audit on the case (About 30% of PERM applications are audited).
 Although it is sometimes impossible to avoid an audit because of the DOL’s random selection process, there are certain audit triggers to watch out for.
-For a list of audit triggers, please see my previous post: What’s with the PERM Audit?!
-PERM Audit Triggers & the Random Selection Process .
+For a list of audit triggers, please see my previous post: PERM Audit Triggers .
 Understanding these triggers may provide you with an edge going into the process.

 - Review Non-Immigrant Visa Job Requirements, If Applicable: If a beneficiary is on a non-immigrant visa, such as an H-1B, review the position details to verify if the PERM requirements and wage details are compatible.
 Careful analysis should occur where the H-1B and PERM positions are the same.

 - Determine Employer’s Ability to Pay: At the I-140 stage, the U.S Citizenship and Immigration Services (USCIS) will verify that the PERM employer has the ability to pay the beneficiary at least the prevailing wage issued by the Department of Labor for the PERM position. the employer will have to demonstrate its ability to pay the prevailing wage (or the offered wage, whichever is higher) from the priority date until the green card is received.
-Please see my previous post for more information on ability to pay: Tips to Improve Your Chance of I-140 Approval
+Please see my previous post for more information on ability to pay: PERM FAQs

 - Understand the Importance of Dates: DOL regulations require that certain advertisements run for a set period of time during the recruitment phase of the PERM process.
 The DOL regulations also have a mandatory “quiet period” during which the PERM application cannot be filed.
 In addition, the prevailing wage determination has a validity period that must be considered in connection to recruitment.
 One small mistake involving dates could end with a denial of your PERM application.
 Understand and remain knowledgeable of these rules to avoid improper filing.